 Project Onboard Denmark – run by six partners, funded by the Innovation Fund Denmark and in collaboration with the national initiative Talent to Denmark – will, through rigorous research and direct development work with SMEs, develop a customizable toolbox.
-The toolbox will cover a wide range of SME needs, and be attentive to differences in sector, size, and geographical location.
+The toolbox will cover a wide range of SME needs.

-Project Onboard Denmark will produce a customised toolbox for SMEs with different needs, in different sectors, of varying sizes etc.
+Project Onboard Denmark are producing a customised toolbox for SMEs with different needs.

 We are still developing our full toolbox – but here is a sneak preview of some of them.
-Stay tuned for more, which we will add here as and when they are ready!
+Stay tuned for more, which we will add here as soon as they are ready!

 If you want to get in involved or are looking for more information please, get in touch: